OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-mac.md

 ## Sideload an add-in in Office on Mac

-1. Open **Terminal** and go to one of the following folders where you'll save your add-in's manifest file.
+1. Use **Finder** to sideload the manifest file.
+Open **Finder** and enter Command+Shift+G to open the **Go to folder** dialog.

+1. Enter one of the following folders, based on the application you want to use for sideloading.
 If the `wef` folder doesn't exist on your computer, create it.
+The remaining steps describe how to sideload a Word add-in.

     - For Word:  `/Users/<username>/Library/Containers/com.microsoft.Word/Data/Documents/wef`
     - For Excel:  `/Users/<username>/Library/Containers/com.microsoft.Excel/Data/Documents/wef`
     - For PowerPoint: `/Users/<username>/Library/Containers/com.microsoft.Powerpoint/Data/Documents/wef`

-2. Open the folder in **Finder** using the command `open .` (including the period or dot).
-Copy your add-in's manifest file to this folder.
+1. Copy your add-in's manifest file to this `wef` folder.

     ![Wef folder in Office on Mac.](../images/all-my-files.png)

-3. Open Word, and then open a document.
+1. Open Word, and then open a document.
 Restart Word if it's already running.

-4. In Word, choose **Insert** > **Add-ins** > **My Add-ins** (drop-down menu), and then choose your add-in.
+1. In Word, choose **Insert** > **Add-ins** > **My Add-ins** (drop-down menu), and then choose your add-in.

     ![My Add-ins in Office on Mac.](../images/my-add-ins-wikipedia.png)

     > [!IMPORTANT]
     > Sideloaded add-ins will not show up in the My Add-ins dialog box.
 They are only visible within the drop-down menu (small down-arrow to the right of My Add-ins on the **Insert** tab).
 Sideloaded add-ins are listed under the **Developer Add-ins** heading in this menu.

-5. Verify that your add-in is displayed in Word.
+1. Verify that your add-in is displayed in Word.

     ![Office Add-in displayed in Office on Mac.](../images/lorem-ipsum-wikipedia.png)